 Skype is a free application that allows users to make voice and video calls over the internet.
 Skype video conferencing requires a webcam, microphone, and computer with an internet connection.
 Skype also features instant messaging and screen and file sharing.

 Resources that will help you learn how to use Skype are available here.

-Livestream is a live streaming video platform that allows users to view and broadcast video content.
+Livestream isn’t a true web-conferencing tool but is used to allow users to view and broadcast video content.
 Hosts can stream live video or broadcast pre-recorded video in their channels to a virtually unlimited number of participants.